elenagutiv/Linearisation-2015/benchmarks/README.md

 ## **benchmarks** ##

 Given a *non-linear* Constrained Logic Program (CLP) and a positive integer *k*, we build a *linear* k-index bounded CLP.
-To build the linear version of each CLP, we have implemented 2 linearisers.
-Firstly, ELP is a linearisation procedure that relies on the syntactic structure of index-bounded CLPs to perform a set of transformations such as folding/unfolding, introduction of new definition clauses and removal of useless clauses (for further information, read: [ELP](https://drive.google.com/open?id=0B9cK-R3AAviCN0VoVldyR2VmWWc)).
-The second one is a procedure based on Partial Evaluation.
+To build the linear version of each CLP, we have implemented 2 linearisers. <ul><li>**ELP** is a linearisation procedure that relies on the syntactic structure of index-bounded CLPs to perform a set of transformations such as folding/unfolding, introduction of new definition clauses and removal of useless clauses (for further information, read: [ELP](https://drive.google.com/open?id=0B9cK-R3AAviCN0VoVldyR2VmWWc)).</li> <li>**Linearisation Procedure based on Partial Evaluation**</li></ul>

 ----------

 > - *A k-index bounded* CLP is a program containing Horn clauses that generate derivation trees of bounded dimension.
-Thus, given a non-linear program and a k index value, we give as a result a linear program which is an under-approximation of the original, in the sense that, some sets of program traces have been posibly eliminated and the result is a linear program which generates derivation trees of dimension not greater than k.
+Thus, given a non-linear program and a k index value, we return a linear program which is an under-approximation of the original, in the sense that, some sets of program traces have been possibly eliminated (specifically, those of dimension greater than k).
+The result is a linear program that generates derivation trees of dimension not greater or equal to k.

 ----------